 Amref Health Africa has won highly-regarded international awards for our innovation, expertise, and ability to make lasting change: The Bill and Melinda Gates Foundation Award for Global Health, and the Hilton Humanitarian Award.

-But it's not the awards that AMREF is most proud of.
-It's the difference we're making each and every day with African communities.
-Some examples of what we accomplished in 2012:
+We're making a difference each and every day partnering with African communities.
+Some examples of what we accomplished in 2015:

-In total, we work in more than 30 countries across Africa.
+In total, we work in 35 countries across Africa.